Published: 31 March 2021 | Updated: 12 May 2023

 Patients are much less likely to experience cough with an ARB

-bradykinin levels with ACE inhibition, which does not occur when ARBs are used.21 The incidence of cough
+levels with ACE inhibition, which does not occur when ARBs are used.23 The incidence of cough in patients taking

-Monitoring is the same as for patients taking ACE inhibitors
+Monitoring is the same for patients taking ACE inhibitors or ARBs

-serum creatinine and electrolytes in patients taking ACE inhibitors applies for patients being treated with ARBs.8 Angioedema
+creatinine and electrolytes in patients taking ACE inhibitors applies for patients being treated with ARBs.10 Angioedema

 is also a rare adverse effect associated with ARB use, but occurs approximately half as often compared to patients taking

-ACE inhibitors.35 If patients have previously experienced angioedema while taking an ACE inhibitor, an ARB
+ACE inhibitors.36 If patients have previously experienced angioedema while taking an ACE inhibitor, an ARB

 could be initiated with caution; available evidence suggests approximately 10% or fewer patients who have angioedema while